-“Legion of Nagash Thrallbands” is the name of the Death warbands available for Warcry in Bringers of Death 2020 book.
+“Legion of Nagash Thrallbands” was the name of the Death warbands available for Warcry in Bringers of Death 2020 book.
+It has now been superseded by Soulblight Gravelords since the release of Tome of Champions 2021.
+You can see a guide for that army here.

 If you already have a Legions of Nagash army, you have enough miniatures to play Warcry and start a Thrallband Warband: all you need is the new book and join someone with a board, the rules and some scenery.